← Back to Glossary

 • Registrar abuse complaints — Filing under the registrar's abuse policy (required by ICANN's Registrar Accreditation Agreement, Section 3.18).
 Since April 2024, registrars must take "mitigation actions against well-evidenced DNS Abuse" including phishing and malware.

-• Hosting provider takedowns — Filing under applicable laws and the host's acceptable use policy
+• Hosting provider takedowns — Filing under the host's acceptable use policy

 5. Search Engine Delisting